 - 19. Governing Law:

-This Agreement and your Account and any claim, dispute, or controversy arising from or relating to this Agreement or your Account, are governed by federal law, and to the extent that state law applies the law of the state of your billing address when this Account was opened will govern this Agreement (without regard to conflicts of laws principles), unless we receive written notice that you have moved to another state pursuant to Paragraph 20.
+This Agreement and your Account and any claim, dispute, or controversy arising from or relating to this Agreement or your Account are governed, to the extent applicable, by U.S. federal law and the law of the state of your billing address when this Account was opened or, for non-U.S. residents, the law of the state where the Account was opened (without regard to conflicts of laws principles), unless we receive written notice that you have moved to another U.S. state pursuant to Paragraph 20.
 If we receive notice of a change in your billing address, except for any Annual Percentage Rate (and corresponding monthly periodic rate) applicable to any outstanding balance, the terms applicable to the state of your new billing address will apply to all balances on your Account after we receive written notice of your new address.
 Any Annual Percentage Rate (and corresponding monthly periodic rate) applicable to a balance outstanding prior to notification of a change in billing address will continue to apply to such balance until it is paid off.

 - 20. Change of Address or Other Contact Information:

 You agree to notify us promptly in writing of any changes to your billing address, phone number, email address, and other contact information.
 Until we receive written notice of your new billing address or email address, if you have elected to receive notices electronically, we will continue to send billing statements and other notices to the address we have on file for your Account.
 Subject to Paragraph 19, we deem you to reside at the billing address we have on file for the purpose of applying terms that vary with your state of residence.

 - 21. Assignment: